Upward Bound Students Participate in Inspiration Day

 Kent State University’s Division of Diversity, Equity and Inclusion and its Upward Bound Programs participated in Inspiration Day in November.
 Planned by Kent State’s Intercollegiate Athletics Department, Inspiration Day included events and activities for Upward Bound students and their families at various buildings across campus.

-“The Upward Bound Programs of Kent State University assist high school students in developing the academic skills and motivation needed to successfully complete high school and to enter college upon graduation,” said Bonnie Richardson, Kent State’s program director of Upward Bound Classic and PREP Academy.
+“The Upward Bound Programs of Kent State University assist high school students in developing the academic skills and motivation needed to successfully complete high school and to enter college upon graduation,” says Bonnie Richardson, Kent State’s program director of Upward Bound Classic and PREP Academy.

 In the programs, students receive educational, cultural and social experiences to help them prepare and succeed in their future college careers.

-Upward Bound high school students and their families came to Kent State for various Inspiration Day activities, including post-secondary, dual enrollment options and college partner’s presentations.
-Students also were treated to lunch and activities at the Kent State Field House and later helped form a tunnel as the Kent State Golden Flashes football team took to the field at Dix Stadium for the game against the University of Akron.
+Upward Bound high school students and their families came to Kent State for various Inspiration Day activities, including post-secondary, dual-enrollment options and college partner’s presentations.
+Students also were treated to lunch and activities at the Kent State Field House and later helped form a tunnel as the Kent State Golden Flashes football team took to the field at Dix Stadium for the game against The University of Akron.